aceluby/vanilla-kotlin/README.md

 # Vanilla Kotlin

-A modern, production-ready Kotlin microservices framework built with best practices and enterprise-grade patterns.
-This project provides a comprehensive set of libraries and applications for building scalable, maintainable services with Kotlin.
+A modern, production-ready microservices development style in Kotlin built with best practices, enterprise-grade patterns, and libraries.
+This project provides an example set of libraries and applications for building scalable, maintainable services with Kotlin.

 ## 🚀 Features